GuenterQuast/PhyPiDAQ/README.md

-The device configuration file for the analog-to-digital converter **ADS1115** specifies the active channels and their ranges:
+The device configuration file for the analog-to-digital converter **ADS1115** specifies the active channels, their ranges and single or differential operation modes.

 **file ADS1115Config.yaml**